rahul1947/SP08-Depth-First-Search/README.md

 **Problem 3.**
-   Implement connectedComponents() in the starter code.
+   Implement connectedComponents().
    In this algorithm, use DFS to find the number of connected components of a given undirected graph.
-Each node gets a cno.
+Each node gets a cno (component number).
    All nodes in the same connected component receive the same cno.

 **Solution:** [DFS.java](https://github.com/rahul1947/SP08-Depth-First-Search/blob/master/DFS.java)